 Compound exercises are exercises that use more than one muscle group.
 E.g. bench press, deadlift - these are great - if you don’t know how to deadlift I recommend learning, squat etc. And isolation exercises are exercises that are focusing more on just one muscle (e.g. bicep curl, leg extension)

 Compound exercises give you more bang for your buck.
 You are working multiple muscles at once, which I think is more efficient.
-Isolation exercises also have their place and a combination of both is essential however I like to focus more on big compound movements to get the most out of my time at the gym.
+Isolation exercises also have their place and a combination of both is good however I like to focus more on big compound movements to get the most out of my time at the gym.

 Another way to make good use of your time is by performing supersets, tri-sets or giant sets.
 Supersets are when you combine 2 exercises in to each set.
 You can superset the same, or opposing muscle groups and you do not rest until after you have completed the second exercise.